MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-setview-method.md

  This method works the same as the [SetView Method \(Record\)](../record/record-setview-method.md).

 ## Example
  The following example opens the Customer \(18\) table as a RecordRef variable that is named CustomerRecRef.
 The SetView method sets the sort key to the Name field, sort order to Ascending and sets a filter that selects records between 1000 and 2000.
-The [GETVIEW Method \(RecordRef\)](recordref-getview-method.md) retrieves the sort order, key and filters that have been set and stores the value in the ViewString variable.
+The [GetVIEW Method \(RecordRef\)](recordref-getview-method.md) retrieves the sort order, key and filters that have been set and stores the value in the ViewString variable.
 The value in the ViewString variable is displayed in a message box.

 ```
 var